ethan-yu0503/ethanyucodes.github.io/about.markdown

 - [Code the Change](https://www.ctcusc.com/): I was a software developer

 In my spare time, I enjoy watching and learning beatboxing.
-If you are ever interested in getting started to learn beatboxing but have no idea how, check out this [link](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a)!
+If you are ever interested in getting started on learning beatboxing but have no idea how, check out this [link](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a)!

-I've also been to a fair amount of hackathons and deprived myself of sleep.
+I've also been to a fair amount of hackathons.
+I have explored the intersections between web development, augmented reality, motion-detecting hardware, and 3D computer graphics – things get pretty wild when you mix and match these different domains.
 Check out my [Devpost](https://devpost.com/EthanY) for my projects portfolio and awards!

 Besides America, I have also lived in Taiwan and China (specifically Shanghai) for a while.